 Due to added sugar, artificial sweeteners, or sugar alcohols like xylitol, gum and mints are out for your Whole30—but that doesn’t mean you have to arrive at your after-lunch meeting with the scent of beef stew on your breath.
 We asked the Whole30 Facebook community and Whole30’s own Melissa Hartwig Urban to share their favorite compatible breath-freshening strategies, and they did not let us down.

-Our nine favorite strategies are below, ranging from common sense (carry a toothbrush, people) to Whole30-compliant products we love.
+Our nine favorite strategies are below, ranging from common sense (carry a toothbrush, people) to Whole30-compatible products we love.
 So don’t be afraid to get up close and personal with your gym buddy, airplane seat-mate, or even on a first date; we’ve got you covered.

 Big Picture: Eating Healthy for Improved Oral Health

 Achieving naturally-fresh breath on your Whole30 may be easier than you think.
 A whole foods-based diet like ours, which emphasizes lots of fresh produce could reduce bacterial populations in the mouth that lead to bad breath, and the fiber acts like nature’s toothbrush, helping you dislodge food particles as you chew.
 If you tolerate raw vegetables well, include some carrots, bell peppers,celery, and other crunchy stuff; these are abrasive on the teeth, which can help to loosen trapped food particles.

 The impact of eating a Whole30-style diet on your breath may not be as noticeable in your first few weeks of Whole30, but certainly could be another awesome Non-Scale Victory to add to your list by the end of the program.

 1, 2, and 3: The Basics

 Brush Your Teeth.
 This is probably the most obvious piece of advice, but surprisingly it is one of the most overlooked.
 Create a carry-along “dental pack” including a toothbrush, toothpaste, and floss.
 After a meal, simply head to the bathroom and cruise through the motions just like you would at home.
 Make sure not to leave your tongue out of your routine; brushing your tongue well will help to remove as much odor-causing bacteria as possible.